calaldees/blog/arcadeCabinet/README.md

 * 4 players
     * 3 players+ == more social
 * Spinners + Trackball
-    * Interesting control methods that can't be emulated with a common joypad
+    * Interesting control methods that can't be reproduced with a common joypad
 * Modular design; To facilitate
-    * Moving
+    * Move with a normal car
-    * Slimming down (if 4 players too big)
+    * Slimming down to 2 players (if 4 players too big for the next house)
     * Have individual components repaired or replaced
         * If the screen dies again or a controller gets damaged
 * Simple as possible to build and setup
+    * Avoid specialist high value components (screen)
+    * No soldering
+    * Only basic tools required

 Components